AlessandroMinoccheri/php-design-pattern/Creational/AbstractFactoryPattern/AbstractFactory.md

 The purpose is to create series of related or dependent objects without specifying their concrete classes.

-This means that you have an abstract class with Its abstract methods and Its subclasses must implement those methods.
+This means that you have an abstract class with its abstract methods and its subclasses must implement those methods.

 ## Consequences